top of page

 Important Biomechanical Explanations

-For coaches that want to zoom in on precise foot placements and directions of forces as the athlete lands in executing the first three steps; diagrams and thorough explanations that adequately and accurately explain the relationship between the position of the foot that is on the ground, and the body's center of gravity (COG), in relation to the direction of total force, during the critical "start" and "initial acceleration phases" are included in the book, Running, as well as Mann's book that I alluded to above.
+What I tried to explain pertaining to the positioning of the hips and COM in relation to the landing position of the feet when executing the first three steps is shown very well with diagrams and thorough explanations in the book, Running, as well as Mann's book.
 These books give great insight into efficient paths that the strides should follow as they come through.
 I highly recommend these books to those who don't mind studying.

 Summary